Glossary

 Sink

-The side of a heat pump where the heat is emitted or dissipated for use.
+An outdated term to describe the side of a heat pump where the heat is emitted or dissipated for use.
 Also referred to as the ‘load’ side of the system.
-This may be an outdated term.

 Slinky